-The university encourages the accurate and prompt reporting of all crimes to campus law enforcement or to the appropriate police agencies, when the victim of a crime elects to, or is unable to, make such a report.
-The Public Safety Department is available by phone 24 hours a day at 602-639-8100 or in person between the hours of 8:00 am - 5:00pm in the Grove Garage Building 80.
+The university encourages the accurate and prompt reporting of all crimes to site managers or the appropriate police agencies, when the victim of a crime elects to, or is unable to, make such a report.
+The Public Safety Department is available by phone 24 hours a day at 602-639-8100.
+Site managers are available in person between the hours of 7:00 am - 5:30 pm at their respective site offices.
 Although many resources are available, the Public Safety Department should be notified of any crime to assure the university can assess all security concerns and inform the campus community of potential threats against which they can take preventive measures.
-Members of the community may also report crimes to the Phoenix Police Department by dialing 911 from a cellular phone or (602) 262-6151 for non-emergencies.